 So without further ado, I sincerely hope you enjoy this flash fiction!

 The dragon landed, and slithered towards the girl.
 She sniffed, but managed to get herself in order.
-The sun shone brightly on her golden curls, highlighting strands of hair in shades from honey to silver; her milky white skin almost translucent, and without a single blemish.
+The sun shone brightly on her golden curls, highlighting strands of hair in shades from honey to silver; her milky white skin nearly translucent, and without a single blemish.

-“I am ready for you, to fulfil my village’s contractual obligations, to appease your anger and preserve our lives and our crops from your wrath!” she said the ancient formula drilled into her by the village elders.
+“I am ready for you, to fulfil my village’s contractual obligations, to appease your anger and preserve our lives and our crops from your wrath!” she spoke the ancient formula drilled into her by the village elders.